 A Conversation with Dr. Reysen

-A&M-Commerce is a nice mid-sized university in a small town.
-The class sizes are smaller than in larger universities.
-Also, there are more opportunities for undergraduates to get involved in research.
+East Texas A&M is a nice, mid-sized university in a small town.
+The class sizes are smaller than in larger universities, and undergraduates have more opportunities to get involved in research.
 I often advise students to take the leap and join a research lab as soon as possible.

 What draws you to your discipline?

-Social psychology interests me as I can explore the reasons behind human behavior and attitudes.
-Also, the field is broad enough that students and faculty can do research on pretty much any topic, like studying the genre preferences of anime fans!
+Social psychology interests me because I can explore the reasons behind human behavior and attitudes.
+The field is broad enough that students and faculty can research pretty much any topic, like studying the genre preferences of anime fans!

 What has been your favorite course to teach?